-6. SR-86/Customs & Border Protection Checkpoint Expansion: ICTC has submitted a separate alternative that includes an acceleration lane from the secondary inspection facility.
+5. SR-86/Customs & Border Protection Checkpoint Expansion: ICTC received confirmation from Customs & Border Protection (CBP) HQ that they will move forward with the original canopy design similar to the I-8 Pine Valley checkpoint.
+Caltrans has reviewed the 65% plan set and provided comments to ICTC's consultant, AECOM, in late November 2021.
 The environmental studies are being prepared by AECOM and will soon be sent for review.
 Caltrans will assist ICTC in coordinating upcoming meetings.